DBozhinovski/beerjs.mk/src/content/en/announcements/vol11-announcement.md

 ---
 title: Vol 11 - May 27th 🎂
 date: 2023-05-08
-category: 'announcements'
+category: "announcements"
-image: '/img/BeerJS Vol. 11 - Banner.png'
+image: "/img/BeerJS Vol. 11 - Banner.png"
 description:
   'Beer.js, vol 11!
 April 27th, at "House of Legends".
 Huge thanks to Sourcico, Software Sauna and Prospective for their support!'